Research & Development

 Carlo G. Monsanto

-I hold a Bachelor degree in Health Science and a Master of Science in Psychology and contribute to transdisciplinary research.
+I hold a Bachelor degree in Health Science and a Master of Science in Psychology and contribute to transdisciplinary/polymathic research.
 For nearly twenty-five years, I have dedicated to the design of HEAL (Human Experience Augmenting Language) and the development of the HEAL ecosystem.
 I contribute to healing humanity's wounds by stimulating the use of HEAL’s transparent language.
 Widespread adoption will cultivate global dialogue, equipping communities with essential knowledge for transformation and growth.
 My knowledge and experience can advance these conversations and developments.

 -